miyakogi/wdom/docs/guide/new_features.rst

 Newest DOM Features
 -------------------

-Some new features of DOM, which have not been implemented yet on browsers are available on WDOM.
+Some newest DOM features, which have not been implemented yet on browsers are available on WDOM.

 ParentNode and ChildNode Interfaces